-GS-07 is the grade for advanced trainee positions in physical science professions.
+The GS-07 level is the level of advanced trainee positions in the physical sciences.
 At this level, trainees perform a variety of technical tasks, such as selecting samples, interpolating missing data, uncovering clear discrepancies, solving minor problems, and performing scientific analyses in support of projects assigned to higher level scientists.
-Advanced trainees receive assignments in terms of general instructions regarding work to be accomplished, quality and quantity expected, limitations, and suggested approaches.
-Work of this position is consistent with the advanced trainee GS-07 level.
+Advanced trainees exercise judgment in locating and selecting the most appropriate guides and references to apply, make routine decisions, and refer situations requiring deviation to the supervisor or a higher graded specialist.
+Work of this position exceeds the GS-07 level.

-Work does not reach the GS-09 level, which is the first full professional level in the 1350 Geology series.
+The GS-09 level is the first full professional level in the 1350 Geology series.
 The most obvious GS-9 work assignment is independent responsibility for applying established technology in routine ways to well-defined, moderate sized physical science projects, but GS-9's might also work in support of larger projects using less established technology.
 GS-9 scientists plan and carry out routine work.
-Since assignment are closely controlled as to tasks, methods, and expectations, work of this position does not meet the GS-09 level.
+They select and make minor adaptations to procedures and accepted practices and handle unexpected conditions arising in the normal course of the work.
+For recurring assignments, GS-9 scientists are responsible for organizing the work, following prescribed methods and guidelines, and recognizing conditions and results that may affect the findings.
+Work of this position is consistent with descriptions at the GS-09 level.